kk17m/SDD-Spectrometer-Simulation/README.md

  This simulation code implements a silicon drift detector (SDD) for x-ray fluorescence and spectrometry applications.
 The detector parameters are based on Amptek XR100 FastSDD X-ray detector (Amptek Inc., Bedford, MA, USA).
+This code is free to use, share, and modify.

  Author: Kunal Kumar (kunal.kumar@ovgu.de)